MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

    compile_train_graphs
    convert_alignments

-Next, triphone training is continued by :meth:`aligner.aligner.TrainableAligner._do_tri_training()`.
+Next, triphone training is continued by :meth:`montreal_forced_aligner.aligner.TrainableAligner._do_tri_training()`.
 This function itself calls
-:meth:`aligner.aligner.BaseAligner._do_training()` with the appropriate parameters for the triphone pass, which uses the following multiprocessing functions to train the triphone system in a loop and then produce a second alignment.
+:meth:`montreal_forced_aligner.aligner.BaseAligner._do_training()` with the appropriate parameters for the triphone pass, which uses the following multiprocessing functions to train the triphone system in a loop and then produce a second alignment.

 .. autosummary::